Meet Dr. Graham

 Ms. Parris has specialized experience in play therapy, attachment, grief and loss, trauma, and anxiety.
 A safe and non-judgmental space is created to explore conscious and unconscious feelings using expressive therapy techniques.
 There is light at the end of the tunnel and Ms. Parris can help your child get there.

-Ms. Clinton strives to cultivate a safe environment centered around processing and working through one’s traumas and interpersonal issue.
-When working with clients Ms. Clinton works to place her client’s breakthroughs above her own uncomfortableness to ensure that each person walks out the office a more whole person.
-Ms. Clinton is an advocate of incorporating faith into therapy if one in interested and she is trained in Cognitive Behavioral therapy, Psychodynamic therapy, and the Humanistic Existential approach.
-Ms. Clinton has also received basic Gottman Level 1 training (Couples therapy) and Dialectical Behavior Therapy skills.
-Ms. Clinton specializes in interpersonal relationship problems, grief, anxiety, depression, abuse, and trauma.
+Mrs. Webb strives to cultivate a safe environment centered around processing and working through one’s traumas and interpersonal issue.
+When working with clients Mrs. Webb works to place her client’s breakthroughs above her own uncomfortableness to ensure that each person walks out the office a more whole person.
+Mrs. Webb is an advocate of incorporating faith into therapy if one in interested and she is trained in Cognitive Behavioral therapy, Psychodynamic therapy, and the Humanistic Existential approach.
+Mrs. Webb has also received basic Gottman Level 1 training (Couples therapy) and Dialectical Behavior Therapy skills.
+Mrs. Webb specializes in interpersonal relationship problems, grief, anxiety, depression, abuse, and trauma.